Murgo: History

 Murgo was a campsite on the difficult caravan route through Karakoram Pass, the last place with sufficient vegetation for fuel and grass.
 Czech paleontologist and biologist Ferdinand Stoliczka died here in 1874 during an expedition.

 A memorial was erected for him in the Moravian cemetery at Leh, which still stands today.
 He was part of Thomas Douglas Forsyth's Lahore to Yarkand expedition.

 Yarkent Khanate in 1572 during rule of grandson of Sultan Said Khan Abdul Karim Khan(1560–1591).

 Murgo has the ruins of an ancient breastwork fortification wall (fortification of earthwork piled up to breast height to provide protection to defenders shooting over it from a standing position), which runs along the high hill to the cliff which drops to the river.
-It was built nearly 400 years ago by the governor of Nubra against the "invasions of Tibet" (presumably from Turkestan)..
+It was built during the 17th century by the governor of Nubra against the "invasions of Tibet" (presumably from Turkestan).
 Nearly 100 years later, Sultan Said Khan (r.
-1514-1533) of Yarkent Khanate demolished it.
-Remnants can still be seen.
+1514-1533) of Yarkent Khanate demolished it, although remnants can still be seen.